jox125/tron-arena/README.md

 * **Trail Breaker (Shield):** A passive, permanent insurance policy with no expiration timer.
 Upon colliding with a deadly trail segment, the shield shatters, destroying that specific obstructing trail obstacle to open a path while the user survives unscathed.

 * *Interaction Rule:* If a player activates a **Ghost** power-up while holding a **Trail Breaker** shield, the shield remains dormant.
 The Trail Breaker will only trigger if a collision occurs *after* the Ghost phase duration has fully expired.

+---
+## 5. Audio & Soundtrack

+This project features an original, custom electronic OST:

+* **Soundtrack Composition:** All music tracks and audio arrangements are original works composed and produced by **Rain Liivamägi**.
+* **Lobby Theme:** Loops seamlessly while players are organizing match settings in the room.
+* **Arena Match Theme:** A high-energy dynamic track that kicks in exactly on the first frame of movement when the countdown hits zero.

+Audio assets are preloaded and managed via the Web Audio API using the Howler.js framework.